jguddanti/code-at-home/README.md

 ## Contribution steps:

- 1. **Fork** this repository and add your code to the corresponding Java files in the `src` folder.
+ 1. **Fork** this repository
+ 2. Add your code to the corresponding Java files in the `src` folder.
- 2. When done, send us the URL of your Fork.
+ 3. When done, send us the URL of your Fork.

 ## Requirements:

 - You can start with any Exercise you want.
-- You shouldn't take more than **an hour** to complete them.
+- Ideal time expected to complete is **an hour**.
-- It is OK not to complete everything in **one hour**.
-We can still evaluate your code if it's not complete.
-- The code must be production ready.
+- Nice to have a production ready code.